 \section{Results}

-In this section, we present our results by showing the four performance measures for the flight gate assignment problem, the three-co louring problem and $k$-co louring problem.
-Also, we show our results on the hypothesis testing for the three-coloring and $k$-colouring problem.
+In this section, we present our results by showing the four performance measures for the flight gate assignment problem, the three-colouring problem and $k$-colouring problem.
+Also, we show our results on the hypothesis testing for the three-colouring and $k$-colouring problem.